wp-plugins/google-no-captcha-recaptcha/README.txt

 = How do I acquire a Secret Key and Site Key =

 In the plugin settings, you'll have to enter a Secret Key and a Site Key.
 You can get the keys, by logging into a Gmail account and registering your site, using this link: https://www.google.com/recaptcha/admin#list

+= How to set the captcha language? =

+Captcha language can be set from 'Settings -> Google NoCaptcha ReCaptcha Settings -> Language'

+= How to set custom error message? =

+Custom error messages can be set from 'Settings -> Google NoCaptcha ReCaptcha Settings -> Custom Error Messages'

+= How to Localize the messages displayed? =

+The error messages can be translated using the "goole-nocaptcha-recaptcha-locale.pot" file, present in the languages folder of the plugin.
+For translating the message in this file follow the below steps:

+1)Convert the .pot file to .mo file and add it to the languages folder of the plugin along with the translated .pot file.

+"goole-nocaptcha-recaptcha-locale-<language-code>.mo" and "goole-nocaptcha-recaptcha-locale-<language-code>.pot".

+For example, for German, name the files goole-nocaptcha-recaptcha-locale-de_DE.mo and goole-nocaptcha-recaptcha-locale-de_DE.pot

+2) Place the .po and .mo file in the languages folder with in plugin folder.

 == Screenshots ==